fluxphysics/fluxphysics.github.io/README.md

 Preview changes locally before opening a pull request. *Flux Physics* runs on [Jekyll](http://jekyllrb.com/).
 After forking or cloning the repository, perform the following steps to generate the site and preview it:

 - Make sure you have ruby installed on your computer.
 See https://www.ruby-lang.org/en/downloads/
-- `bundle install`
+- In your terminal `cd` to the local repo, and run `bundle install`
-- `bundle exec jekyll serve`
+- Next, run `bundle exec jekyll serve`
-- Point your browser at http://127.0.0.1:4000/
+- Point your browser to http://127.0.0.1:4000/

 ### Deployment